PolyCatDev/netlabs/README.md

 # Netlabs
-VR cybersecurity and networking simulator
+VR cybersecurity and networking interactive course proof of concept